v2sCollections/Constellation/README.md

 KEYBINDS

-- This mod utilizes whatever in-game Quick-Key keybinds you have setup.
+- This mod utilizes whatever in-game Quick-Key key binds you have set up.

 Power Systems